AaronOwensSE/shiftER/documentation/scrum.md

 ## Sprints

 Sprints for this project will be 2 weeks in duration.
+A new Git branch will be used for each sprint.

 A Fibonacci-based points system will be used during sprint planning to estimate backlog feature difficulty.
-A new Git branch will be used for each sprint.
+Points should not correlate directly to man-hours.
+Their purpose is not to make time or cost estimates -- which Sutherland emphasizes we're terrible at -- but to estimate the *relative difficulty* of tasks (which we do well).
+Still, I find value in establishing a baseline so that a task designated a 3 this week won't be arbitrarily designated a 13 next month.
+I think 3 works well as a baseline estimate of a normal task with added complexity or unknown factors being common grounds for increase.

 I anticipate spending some time in each sprint as my own scrum master, clearing obstacles for myself.
 I expect most obstacles to take the form of external resource acquisition, like setting up a laptop so I can work remotely, or development of new skills, like taking a crash course in Express or Jest.